openpharma/simaerep/README.md

 Monitoring of Adverse Event (AE) reporting in clinical trials is important for patient safety.
 We use bootstrap-based simulation to assign an AE under-reporting probability to each site in a clinical trial.
-The method is inspired by the ‘infer’ R package and Alen Downey’s blog article: [“There is only one test\!”](http://allendowney.blogspot.com/2011/05/there-is-only-one-test.html).
+The method is inspired by the ‘infer’ R package and Allen Downey’s blog article: [“There is only one test\!”](http://allendowney.blogspot.com/2011/05/there-is-only-one-test.html).

 ## Installation